adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/javascript-custom-errors/+page.md

 ### Custom Error Class Template (JavaScript)

+For the Typescript template, [skip to the next section!](#custom-error-class-template-typescript)

 Here's the JavaScript template, complete with full JSDocs so you can still get type support from your IDE.
 You can paste this into your code, find-replace "My" with whatever name you want, and you're good to go (though using the VSCode snippet would be less tedious!).

 ```js